random-wizard/adventure-combat-engine/markdown/adventure-combat-engine.md

  16-17    | +2       |
  18       | +3       |

-Add STR modifier to BAB.
+- Add STR modifier to BAB.
-Add STR modifier to DMG.
+- Add STR modifier to DMG.
-Add DEX modifier * 5% to thief skill rolls.
+- Add DEX modifier * 5% to thief skill rolls.
-Add DEX modifier to AC.
+- Add DEX modifier to AC.
-Add DEX modifier to INI.
+- Add DEX modifier to INI.
-Add CON modifier to HP.
+- Add CON modifier to HP.
-Add CON modifier to cheating death.
+- Add CON modifier to cheating death.
-Add WIS modifier to LUCK rolls.
+- Add WIS modifier to LUCK rolls.
-Add CHA modifier to reaction rolls.
+- Add CHA modifier to reaction rolls.

+Notes

 Cheating Death: CON modifier is used to determine how far below 0 HP the character can go and still be unconscious but alive.
 Thus, a character